Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Average run length

 \end{condition}

 In $k$-NN, each observation points to its first $k$ NNs, so the out-degree of each observation is $k$.
 However the in-degree of each observation can vary.
 This condition states that the in-degree of each observation is bounded.
-It is satisfied almost surely for multivariate data (\cite{bickel1983sums}; \cite{henze1988multivariate}).
-For non-Euclidean data, if the distance is chosen properly, this condition also holds as many non-Euclidean data can be embedded into a Euclidean space.
+It is satisfied almost surely for multivariate data \cite{bickel1983sums},\cite{henze1988multivariate}.

-Before stating the main results, we first introduce some useful quantities.
-According to Propositions 3.1 and 3.2 in \cite{henze1988multivariate}, under Condition 1, the quantities

-converge in probability to constants as $L \rightarrow \infty$ and the limits can be calculated through complicated integrals (\cite{henze1988multivariate}).
-We denote the limits as

 Let